Degrees and Certifications:

 If you need to contact me, the best way is to e-mail me at George.Choon@marion.k12.fl.us

-My family includes my wife, Roxana, and three energetic boys including 10 year old twins entering 5th grade, and a 14 year old boy entering 9th grade here at West Port.
-My own child goes to West Port High School which tells you that I believe in my heart that this is an excellent school!
+My family includes my wife, Roxana, and three energetic boys including 11 year old twins entering 6th grade, and a 15 year old boy entering 10 th grade.
+My family is my heart and soul.

 Some Philosophical Thoughts: